Macmachi/ballistic_missiles/Readme.txt

 -----------------------------------------------------------------------
 [Advertising]
 -----------------------------------------------------------------------
-- You can download Mr.H's famous satellite mod for arma 3, here :   https://steamcommunity.com/sharedfiles/filedetails/?id=1310581330
+- You can download Mr.H's famous satellite mod for Arma 3, here :   https://steamcommunity.com/sharedfiles/filedetails/?id=1310581330
-- If you are mission maker my comrade RedBelette develops a mission framework that you find here: http://steamcommunity.com/sharedfiles/filedetails/?id=1226877632&searchtext=red+framework
+- If you are mission maker my comrade RedBelette develops a mission framework for Arma 3 that you find here: http://steamcommunity.com/sharedfiles/filedetails/?id=1226877632&searchtext=red+framework
 -----------------------------------------------------------------------
 [Acknowledgements]